Kllngii/ALittleSquare/README.md

 # ALittleSquare
 A small 2d game using the unity game-engine.
-Are you to square to play it?
+All the commit messages on this site will be german, because I am german myself.

 [Download via itch.io](https://kllngii.itch.io/a-little-square)